Pouyazarbipour/Earthquake-Acceleration-Response-Spectrum-Generation/README.md

 # Earthquake Acceleration Response Spectrum Generation GUI

 This MATLAB GUI application generates an **Acceleration Response Spectrum** based on the **API RP 2WSD 2014** standard.
 The tool allows users to input soil type and coefficient values to compute and visualize the response spectrum.
+Visit this [link](https://drive.google.com/file/d/10ryFn7tB8vTP-ykpTG7pg3yg-AZlLyno/view?usp=sharing) to download.

 ## Features